Syed-Hamza-Zahir/Prima/README.md

 # Prima Flask API

-Prima is a simple Flask API for user creation and retrieval, featuring a SQLite database and environment variable-based configuration.
+This is a simple Flask API for user creation and retrieval, featuring a SQLite database.
+It is first complied into a docker image and later deployed in a kubernetes cluster.

 ## Table of Contents